 The Pere Lachaise Cemetery is possibly the most visited graveyard in the world.
 Not only is it popular for its size and artistry of its tombs it also houses some very famous souls that died in Paris and chose this as their forever resting place.

-Located in the north east corner of Paris, Cimetiere Pere Lachaise is the most visited cemetery in the world.
-Over 800,000 souls are buried here and besides Morrison, some of the other famous residents include Chopin, Moliere, Edith Piaf, Rossini and Oscar Wilde just to name a few.
+Located in the northeast corner of Paris, the Pere Lachaise Cemetery is the most visited cemetery in the world.
+But that doesn’t mean it feels crowded, the Cimetiere Pere Lachaise is huge!
+Pere Lachaise is the largest cemetery in Paris spanning an area of 110 acres (44 hectares).
+And more than 800,000 souls are buried here and besides Morrison, there are many other famous residents including Chopin, Moliere, Edith Piaf, Rossini, and Oscar Wilde.

 One can always tell when you happen upon a famous grave by the crowd of people.
 Walking with our heads buried in our map we would look up to see a crowd and rush to take a look at what famous person is buried there.

 We didn’t know the story of the ill-fated lovers Abelard and Heloise, but the crowd drew us to their tomb and we looked into their story to find that their story is tragic and confusing.
 I will let you read more about it rather than going on in my own words.
 Abelard and Heloise: The Love The day was grey and raining which made for a perfect setting for a visit to the old cemetery.